This database provides news and guidance on legal ethics, including practice guides, model rules, ethics opinions, reports and more.

 (Max Planck Institute for Comparative Public Law and International Law) The Encyclopedia has over 1000 articles that provide in-depth commentary on public international and comparative law.
 Encyclopedia articles are fully searchable or browseable using the list of subject or index terms.
 Content can also be browsed by case name, treaty, geographic area, name of conflict and more.
 Oxford Law Citator symbol provides links to related case decisions (when available in Oxford Reports on International Law and other parts of the Encyclopedia.

 The Environmental Law Reporter (ELR) - From the Environmental Law Institute, is a database of state, federal and international primary law sources searchable by a topical index or by author, document title, document number or date.
-Also includes Guidance and Policy documents, ELR's News & Analysis, and ELR Update, an e-mail news service.
+Also includes Guidance and Policy documents, the ELR Journal, and ELR Update, an e-mail news service.

 The University of Miami School of Law Library possesses an important collection of Everglades litigation documents.
 The collection contains materials gathered from over fifty lawsuits concerning the ecological degradation of the Everglades.